michaelhush/M-LOOP/docs/examples.rst

    controller_type = [name]

 Each of the controllers and their specific options are described below.
-There is also a set of common options shared by all controllers which is described in *controller_options.txt*.
+There is also a set of common options shared by all controllers which is described in *controller_config.txt*.
 The common options include the parameter settings and the halting conditions.

 .. include:: ../examples/controller_config.txt
    :literal: